edulim/Linux-Immersion/PICTURE/README.md

 ### printscreen

-- `prinscreen` takes a screenshot of a custom selected area with your mouse
+- `printscreen` takes a screenshot of a custom selected area with your mouse
-- `prinscreen -f` takes a screenshot of the currently focused window
+- `printscreen -f` takes a screenshot of the currently focused window
 - `printscreen -r` takes a screenshot of the root window

 By default the file is saved to your `/tmp` folder, but you may change the